nseritti/arduino_fade/README.md

 # arduino_fade
-Arduino code and circuit diagrams for fading an LED in and out usable in a variety of projects.
+Arduino code and circuit diagrams for fading an LED in and out; usable in a variety of projects.